 Bonds with embedded optionality are priced using the Hull-White One-Factor (HW1F) model, which assumes that the interest rate curve is driven by a stochastic short rate that is normally distributed and mean-reverting.
-The model is calibrated using liquid swaption prices and involves two parameters: the short rate volatility $\sigma$ , and the mean reversion rate $\alpha$ .
-Both the short rate volatility $\sigma$ , and the mean reversion rate $\alpha$ are calibrated to a set of swaption prices in a given currency.
+The model is calibrated using liquid swaption prices and involves two parameters: the short rate volatility σ , and the mean reversion rate σ .
+Both the short rate volatility σ , and the mean reversion rate σ are calibrated to a set of swaption prices in each currency.
 The model can be calibrated to exactly reproduce the expected discounted cashflows for bonds without embedded optionality and is therefore able to consistently model both callable and non-callable bonds.

-Reference Curves and Reference Rates
+4 Reference Curves and Reference Rates